-Applicants and the CSDE will receive notification on the status of their application after the final peer review scores have been submitted and CTCSA has reviewed the application.
-If approved for funding a draft award letter will notify the applicant of any additional information, including budget modification, and additional information required before final approval.
-Successful subgrantees will be required to participate in a CSP Subgrant Post-Award call.
+Award Process and Start Date - Applicants and the CSDE will receive notification on the status of their application in the last two weeks of January 2024.
+If approved for funding the award letter will notify the applicant of any additional information, including budget modification, required before final approval.
+Successful subgrantees will be required to participate in a CSP Subgrant Post-Award call to be scheduled between January 15 -19, 2024.
 Following the post-award call applicants will receive notice of final approval.
-The final award letter will contain the start date of the grant and a grant agreement which must be signed by the subgrantee's leadership, and by the chairperson of the Board of Trustees and emailed back to GSCT and uploaded to the subgrantees grant folder on Basecamp.
+This email will contain the start date of the grant and a grant agreement which must be signed by the subgrantee's leadership, and by the chairperson of the Board of Trustees.
+This agreement must be emailed back to GSCT and uploaded to the subgrantees grant folder on Basecamp.